NightJar/ssrigging-contactbits/README.md

 ##Notes
 - Don't forget to run `dev/build` to apply your new db fields after adding the extension to your object.
+- Different configurations (ie. of hidden fields) can be created through subclassing the extension and applying the different (sub)classes to their different intended 'owners'.
+Everything still works as intended.
+This allows for eg. in a corporate group a 'main' toll free number and no postal info applied to SiteConfig, _and_ a DataObject for each branch with post info but local phone numbers only.